AmitKapilaCodeIns/tennis-club/README.md

 -   The Richings Tennis club website's business goal is to increase membership.

--   The club is run by a commitee that includes a chairman, treasurer, club secretary and others.
+-   The club is run by a committee that includes a chairman, treasurer, club secretary and others.

 ## Requirements

--   They need an elegant solution to be designed that showcases the club's services and it's friendly all-inclusive atmosphere.
+-   They need an elegant solution to be designed that showcases the club's services and friendly all-inclusive atmosphere.

 -   The website should illustrate the all-weather tennis courts, the coaching services, friendly club atmosphere, tennis leagues, social sessions, the bar.